VladThodo/minZ80/README.md

 The documentation for the assembler can be found [here](https://www.nongnu.org/z80asm/).

-If you want to test your code before uploading it to the EEPROM or just experiment with Z80 Assembly in genereal, this [emulator](https://github.com/sklivvz/z80) can be a useful resource depending on what you're trying to achieve.
+If you want to test your code before uploading it to the EEPROM or just experiment with Z80 Assembly in general, this [emulator](https://github.com/sklivvz/z80) can be a useful resource depending on what you're trying to achieve.

 ## The end result